• Skip to primary navigation

 • Bread - We used standard white sliced bread, as that's what we had in.
 However, traditionally, French toast would be made with sliced brioche, as it's sweet and soaks up the mixture really well.

 • Egg - This makes up the majority of the mixture that the bread is dipped into.
-It helps the air fryer French toast get nice and crispy.
+It helps the air fried French toast get nice and crispy.

 • Milk - You can use any type of milk here.
-We used whole milk.
+We used whole milk, but plant based milk like oat milk and almond milk work too.

 • Butter - You could leave this out, but we feel this really gives something extra to French toast in the air fryer and makes them a little more special for a weekend breakfast.

 • Maple syrup - This sweetens them.
-You could use honey instead.
+You could use honey or agave instead.

 • Vanilla - This adds a warmth and helps to bring out the sweetness.

-• Cinnamon - A must flavour in French toast in our opinion.
+• Cinnamon - A must have flavor in French toast in our opinion.

-How to make air fryer French toast - Step by step
+How to Make Air Fryer French Toast Sticks - Step by Step

 Three shot collage of egg, milk vanilla, maple syrup, butter and cinnamon in a bowl, then all mixed together.